heathbar019/Writeups/2023-10-13-tcp1p/for_Ez_PDF/README.md

 ![image](https://github.com/heathbar019/Writeups/assets/114100890/1387f3a8-694b-44fb-a29d-f9b232b0b294)

-I pasted all of into an online JS compiler and noticed that this code was very obfuscated and difficult to understand.
+I pasted all of the code into an online JS compiler and noticed that this code was very obfuscated and difficult to understand.

 ![image](https://github.com/heathbar019/Writeups/assets/114100890/ab47be14-9c03-411a-85a9-e963cb7f8aba)